slow-session/wellington.session.nz/slowsession.md

 Slow session favourites
 ---------

 We've got a number of tunes that we know well at the Slow Session.
-We don't play all of these every week but if you're at our session and want to play some of these tunes, there's a good chance someone else will know them.
+We don't play all of these every week but if you're at our session and want to play some of these tunes with us, there's a good chance someone else will know them.

+You can find these tunes by going to our <a href="/tunes_archive/">Tunes Archive</a> page and by choosing the "All Tunes" option,  picking "Slow-favourite" and pressing "Select"

-<a href="/tunes_archive/?title=&rhythm=&tags=slow-favourite&location=wellington&submit=Select"><button class="filterButton">Go to Favourites</button></a>
+<a href="/tunes_archive/"><button class="filterButton">Go to Tunes Archive</button></a>

 <script>
 $(document).ready(function() {